pgRouting/pgrouting/doc/src/sampledata.rst

 The documentation provides very simple example queries based on a small sample network that resembles a city.
-To be able to execute the mayority of the examples queries, follow the instructions bellow.
+To be able to execute the majority of the examples queries, follow the instructions below.

 .. contents::
    :local: